awsdocs/aws-cli-user-guide/doc_source/install-macos.md

    sudo ./awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws
    ```
 **Note**
-If you don't have `unzip`, use your favorite package manager to install it or an equivalent\.
+If you don't have `unzip`, use your favorite package manager or an equivalent to install it\.

 1. Run the install program\.
 This command installs the AWS CLI to `/usr/local/aws` and creates the symlink `aws` in the `/usr/local/bin` directory\.
 Using the `-b` option to create a symlink eliminates the need to specify the install directory in the user's `$PATH` variable\.
 This should enable all users to call the AWS CLI by typing `aws` from any directory\.